Xilinx/RFSoC-PYNQ/docs/rfsoc_2x2_getting_started.md

 You can watch the getting started video guide or follow the instructions below.
 If you have any problems getting started, post a question to the [PYNQ support forum](https://discuss.pynq.io).

-<iframe class="you-container" src="https://www.youtube.com/embed/HMbYNFAhBY4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/omyoGpY1jrc" title="Getting started with the RFSoC 2x2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Setup instructions